GiacomoMazza/L-Systems/README.md

 All changes to this code and to its changed variations belong to the author of this project.

-Notes: the code can be improved by adding for loops instead of... those things.
+Notes: the code can be improved by adding for loops instead of its case-specific functions.